'Black Doves' Season 2: Everything We Know

 When will 'Black Doves' season 2 come out?

+Shortly after the season 1 debut, series creator Joe Barton spoke about his vision to set the show at Christmas, but being unsure if that made sense due to the release schedule.
 "If it was down to me, I’d probably set everything at Christmas.
-I just like writing about it," Barton said, when asked if season 2 will take place during the holidays.
+I just like writing about it," Barton told The Hollywood Reporter.
 "But no, I think mostly because of schedules and release, to have something ready for next Christmas would be impossible.
 And then you’d be in a situation where we’d have to make people wait two years for the Christmas after that, which should just be too long.
 So I think inevitably it’s not going to be a Christmas show.
 But it’ll be interesting to see them out of their winter coats."

 Helen (Knightley) dancing with her husband (Andrew Buchan) who doesn't know her true identity.